-Assessor to complete this section

-Case details: Setting: [Will consult with stakeholders on which details they think would be useful to capture here from a data collection perspective]

-Assessment of complexity of the case e(s) for t the level of training J:

-] Mediun ΙГ 7 Hiah

-Low

-Note: It expected that as prevocational doctors progress through their program, the cases the EPAs are assessed on increase in complexity.
-For example, Low to Medium complexity cases expected in early PGY1, moving towards more High complexity cases throughout PGY2.

-Assessor's declaration

-The patient(s) is known to me and I have directly observed some part of the clinical interaction or have spoken to a team member that has

-Entru Istability scale Supervisors are asked to make a judgement on the degree of entrustment; the level of supervision required appropriate to the level of level of training (acknowledging that supervision requirements for PGY1 or PGY2 are different) Requires direct supervision (I need to be there to observe the interactions and review the work) Requires proximal supervision (I need to be easily contacted, and able to provide immediate or detailed review of work) Requires minimal supervision (I need to be contactable/ in the building)
+Assessor to comple te this section Case details: Patient type: Brief description: □ Child [Short narrative text - e.g. age, gender, diagnosis etc.] Adult Complexity of the case(s) for the □ Low □ Medium level of training: □ High complexity also has complexity early in F progress through the to do with the e PGY1 may be a eir program, the ation of the complexity of the medical presentation and relevant social factors.
+Case experience of the PGY1 or PGY2 doctor.
+Therefore, a case which is assessed as high assessed as low complexity in late PGY2.
+It is expected that as prevocational doctors cases the EPAs are assessed on increase in complexity.
+It is also expected there will be blex for the level of training.
+Assessor's declaration n The patient(s e and I have directly observed some part of the clinical interaction or have spoken to a team membe Entrustability scale udgement on the degree of entrustment for this task; the level of supervision required aining (acknowledging that supervision requirements for PGY1 or PGY2 are different) Requires dire ect supervision (I need to be there to observe the interactions and review the work) Requires pro work) ximal supervisio on (I need to be easily contacted, and able to provide immediate or detailed review of n (I trust the prevocational doctor to complete the task/ I need to be contactable/ in the general overview of work) Feedback What went well?

-Feedback

-What went well?

 What could be done to improve?

-Learning goals arising from the experience
+Assessor sign off: 1